biobakery/breadcrumbs/docs/Tutorial-BreadCrumbs.md

 _Remember you can do multiple tasks or use multiple arguments at the same time._
 _Here is an example of summing, normalizing, adding on clade prefixes, and stratifies the tables based on the STSite metadata_

-> python scripts/scriptManipulateTable.py -i TID -l STSite -s -n -x -y STSite demo_input/Test.pcl
+> scripts/scriptManipulateTable.py -i TID -l STSite -s -n -x -y STSite demo_input/Test.pcl

 Please look at the detailed description of normalization and summation for a clear understanding of how the data is being manipulated.

 *Manipulating the measurements*
 A. How do I sum a table based on clade names?

-> python scripts/scriptManipulateTable.py -i TID -l STSite -s demo_input/Test.pcl
+> scripts/scriptManipulateTable.py -i TID -l STSite -s demo_input/Test.pcl

 B. How do I normalize a table?

-> python scripts/scriptManipulateTable.py -i TID -l STSite -n demo_input/Test.pcl
+> scripts/scriptManipulateTable.py -i TID -l STSite -n demo_input/Test.pcl

 *Filtering*
 C. How do I filter a normalized table by percentage?

 This filters out bugs that are not in the top 0.95 percentage of at least 0.05 percent of the samples (a good default).

-> python scripts/scriptManipulateTable.py -i TID -l STSite -P 0.95,0.05 demo_input/Test.pcl
+> scripts/scriptManipulateTable.py -i TID -l STSite -P 0.95,0.05 demo_input/Test.pcl

 D. How do I filter a normalized table by a minimum abundance?

 This filters out bugs that do not have at least a certain number of bugs in a certain number of samples.
 Here we show the call to filter out all bugs which do not have at least 3 samples with at least 0.0001 abundance (a good initial default).

-> python scripts/scriptManipulateTable.py -i TID -l STSite -A 0.0001,3 demo_input/Test.pcl
+> scripts/scriptManipulateTable.py -i TID -l STSite -A 0.0001,3 demo_input/Test.pcl

 E. How do I filter a count table by count occurrence?

 This removes samples that do not have at least 5 counts in at least 3 samples (an initial default to use could be 2,2).

-> python scripts/scriptManipulateTable.py -i TID -l STSite -O 5,3 demo_input/Test.pcl
+> scripts/scriptManipulateTable.py -i TID -l STSite -O 5,3 demo_input/Test.pcl

 F. How do I filter a table by standard deviation?

-> python scripts/scriptManipulateTable.py -i TID -l STSite -D 1 demo_input/Test.pcl
+> scripts/scriptManipulateTable.py -i TID -l STSite -D 1 demo_input/Test.pcl

 *Filtering with knowledge of feature hierarchical relationship.*
 F. How do I make the table have only terminal nodes?

-> python scripts/scriptManipulateTable.py -i TID -l STSite -t demo_input/Test.pcl
+> scripts/scriptManipulateTable.py -i TID -l STSite -t demo_input/Test.pcl

 G. How do I remove all the OTUs from a table?

-> python scripts/scriptManipulateTable.py -i TID -l STSite -u demo_input/Test.pcl
+> scripts/scriptManipulateTable.py -i TID -l STSite -u demo_input/Test.pcl

 H. How do I reduce all bugs more specific than a certain clade?
 Aka, how do I reset a table to be only a clade (genus) or higher?

 This reduces the bugs to bugs with 3 levels of hierarchy or less (class on a standard biological taxonomy).

-> python scripts/scriptManipulateTable.py -i TID -l STSite -c 3 demo_input/Test.pcl
+> scripts/scriptManipulateTable.py -i TID -l STSite -c 3 demo_input/Test.pcl

 You may want to hierarchically sum all of you bugs before reducing the table to a certain level, just in case you are missing some.

-> python scripts/scriptManipulateTable.py -i TID -l STSite -s -c 3 demo_input/Test.pcl
+> scripts/scriptManipulateTable.py -i TID -l STSite -s -c 3 demo_input/Test.pcl

 Detail.
 OTUs or taxonomic clades are terminal nodes of a dendrogram representing the full taxonomy or phylogeny of a study.
 Biology may happen at these terminal clades or at higher level clades.
 Hierarchical summation uses the name of the bug (containing the consensus lineage) to add bugs together at different levels of their ancestral state and represent additional higher level clades or bigger groupings of bugs.